Abinash Bohara: Early life and career

-Bohara was born in Salyan.
+Bohara was born in Salyan district of Nepal.
 As a child, he always wanted to join the army.
-However, after failing to succeed in the Army trials, he commenced his cricket journey representing the Nepalgunj [then region no. 5] U19 cricket team.
-He scalped seven wickets (three against Baitadi and four against Birgunj) in two matches for Nepalgunj in the 2014 National U19 Cricket Tournament and that, he believes, gave him more confidence in choosing cricket as a career option.
+However, after failing to succeed in the army trials, he commenced his cricket journey representing the Nepalgunj (then region no. 5) U-19 cricket team.
+He claimed seven wickets (three against Baitadi and four against Birgunj) in two matches for Nepalgunj in the 2014 National U-19 Cricket Tournament and believes that gave him more confidence to choose cricket as a career option.

 International career

-After good performances in the domestic leagues, he was named in Nepal's Twenty20 International (T20I) squad for their series against the United Arab Emirates in January 2019.
-He made his T20I debut for Nepal against the United Arab Emirates on 31 January 2019.
+After good performances in the domestic leagues, Bohara was named in Nepal's Twenty20 International (T20I) squad for their series against the United Arab Emirates in January 2019.
+He made his T20I debut against the United Arab Emirates on 31 January 2019.
 He was named the player of the series, after taking six wickets in the three matches.
 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.

-In November 2019, he was named in Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
+In November 2019, Bohara was named in Nepal's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 He made his List A debut for Nepal, against Hong Kong, in the Emerging Teams Cup on 16 November 2019.
 Later the same month, he was also named in Nepal's squad for the men's cricket tournament at the 2019 South Asian Games.
-The Nepal team won the bronze medal, after they beat the Maldives by five wickets in the third-place playoff match.
+The Nepal team won the bronze medal, beating the Maldives by five wickets in the third-place playoff match.